aurorascharff/next15-filterlist/STEPS.md

 - Notice the url is updating later because we are waiting for the await in the table to resolve before routing.
 - Explain useTransition: mark a state update as non-urgent and non-blocking and get pending state.
 - Use pending state to display user while waiting for the navigation to finish, which is the await in the table component.
 Reload.
-- Enable the spinner, while we are transitioning, we can see it.
+- While we are transitioning, we can see the spinner.
 - When this is hydrated by js, we have the progressive enhancement of the onchange and the spinner.
 - (Using a transition also batches the key strokes, leaving only one entry in the history.)